 - Promote public health actions for ear and hearing care.

 - Stimulate intersectoral partnership for ear and hearing care.

-- Raise awareness on hearing loss and care at a national and community levels across the world.
+- Raise awareness of hearing loss and care at national and community levels across the world.

 - Encourage behavior change towards healthy EHC practices.